brownsarahm/instructor-training/_episodes/09-eia.md

 ### Listening with Assessment and Feedback

-Motivating practices like those discussed in the previous episode to invite participation and encourage a growth mindset can also contribute to making a classroom more inclusive for diverse learners.
+Motivating practices like those discussed in the previous episode to invite participation and encourage a growth mindset can also contribute to making a classroom more inclusive for a diverse set of learners.
-However, we cannot assume that any instructional approach has succeeded at fostering inclusion if we do not listen to our audience.
+However, we still need listen to our audience and not assume that any instructional approach has succeeded at fostering inclusion.
 Explicitly seeking to learn from and attend to the concerns of your learners is key.
-If you find yourself feeling uncertain about whether you are successfully including all learners, this is a good time to pause and create an opportunity to listen.
+If you find yourself feeling uncertain about whether you are successfully including all learners, that is a good time to pause and create an opportunity to listen.

 When you are actively providing avenues for feedback, there are two signs of trouble to watch out for: negative feedback, and a **lack of feedback**.
-If an environment does not feel inclusive, many learners will not feel comfortable reporting this; indeed, they may not recognize it themselves.
+Many learners will not feel comfortable reporting that the environment does not feel inclusive; indeed, they may not recognize it themselves.
 It can be difficult to notice the people you are *not* hearing from in a room!
-When in doubt, communicate with your team and work together to identify and (gently) check in with anyone you haven't heard from.
+When in doubt, communicate with your team and work together to identify and (gently) check in with anyone you have not heard from.
 In addition, examine your feedback processes to be sure you are including opportunities for **anonymous feedback**.